 Augmenting the synthetic data with ground truth images is another tactic.
 Although the files from Replicator were automatically annotated, we used the Roboflow built-in tools for manual annotation.

-With some of the tweaking described above, we were able to train the model to pick up more scratches on each validation image, even at higher confidence thresholds.
+With some of the tweaking described earlier, we trained the model to pick up more scratches on each validation image, even at higher confidence thresholds.

 In a real-world setting, it is not always possible to acquire more ground truth images.
 You can close the sim-to-real gap using synthetic data generated with NVIDIA Omniverse Replicator.